 The snow did allow all five of us to get out of the house together and make the most of it.
-Building snowmen and snowball fights before heading inside for chocolate coffee (that’s what Piglet calls hot chocolate).
+Building snowmen and snowball fight before heading inside for chocolate coffee (that’s what Piglet calls hot chocolate).

 Back to school plans were thwarted with the announcement of the national lockdown.
-With Roo’s high school having had cases of Coronavirus we took the decision to keep her home for online learning rather than utilising a Keyworker place.
+With Roo’s high school has had cases of Coronavirus we took the decision to keep her home for online learning rather than utilising a Keyworker place.
 At fourteen, she is able to manage her own lesson schedule, as well as safe to leave at home during the cross over of mine and What The Dad Said‘s shifts.
 Her workload has changed this lockdown to their usual lesson days and timings.
 Working ou much better than just sending tasks over to be completed throughout the week.

-Thankfully she has a good friendship circle of girls who she manages to keep in regular contact with via video chats, messages and social media.
+Thankfully she has a good friendship circle of girls with who she manages to keep in regular contact via video chats, messages and social media.
 Not quite the same as seeing each other in person but certainly the next best thing.

 For one day he managed to have the normal school life before closures were announced.
-Although as a Keyworker child he has still been attending but obviously many of his friends are homeschooling.
-Due to the numbers of keyworker children at the school, he is situated with his Year group rather than sibling groups which I think is better for him.
+Although as a Keyworker child he has still been attending obviously many of his friends are homeschooling.
+Due to the number of keyworker children at the school, he is situated with his Year group rather than sibling groups which I think is better for him.
 Giving him some respite from his sister’s – especially Piglet who like to monopolise his time at home.